Moriarty47/n3bula/packages/utils/temp/utils.api.md

 export const simpleMerge: <T extends Record<string, any>>(source: T, object?: DeepPartial<T>) => T;

 // @public (undocumented)
+export const throttle: typeof throttle_2;

+// @public (undocumented)
 export type UnionWithException<T extends (string | number)[]> = (Readonly<T>)[number] | (string & {});

 // Warnings were encountered during analysis:
 //
-// src/index.ts:156:3 - (ae-forgotten-export) The symbol "ThingType" needs to be exported by the entry point index.d.ts
+// src/index.ts:164:3 - (ae-forgotten-export) The symbol "ThingType" needs to be exported by the entry point index.d.ts
+// src/index.ts:164:3 - (ae-forgotten-export) The symbol "PrimaryType" needs to be exported by the entry point index.d.ts
-// src/index.ts:156:3 - (ae-forgotten-export) The symbol "DeepPartial" needs to be exported by the entry point index.d.ts
+// src/index.ts:164:3 - (ae-forgotten-export) The symbol "DeepPartial" needs to be exported by the entry point index.d.ts
+// src/index.ts:164:3 - (ae-forgotten-export) The symbol "throttle_2" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)